Lash Serum Side Effects: A Mistake I Regret

 What troubles me most is how these products are marketed.
 They are sold as “cosmetic” serums, often without clear disclosure that they contain prostaglandin analogs.
 Consumers are not told they are applying a drug-like compound to one of the most delicate areas of their face.

-The FDA has issued warning letters to companies making drug-like claims about lash growth products that contain prostaglandin analogs, but enforcement has been inconsistent.
+The FDA has issued warning letters to companies making drug-like claims about lash-growth products containing prostaglandin analogs, but enforcement has been inconsistent.
 Many of these products remain on the market.

 My Final Word of Caution on Lash Serum Side Effects